-Whirlpool maintains a nationwide network

-of franchised TECH-CARE service companies to fulfill your warranty and provide after-warranty service and maintenance to keep your WHIRLPOOL appliance in peak condition.
+It's reassuring to know that Whirlpool stands behind your new appliance with its network of franchised TECH-CARE service companies.
+TECH-CARE service is designed to fulfill your warranty and provide the after-warranty service and maintenance to keep your new appliance in top notch condition, anywhere in the United States.
+Whirlpool wants you to get the service that you would expect on quality home appliances.